-In the game, you're a ghost hunter—your goal is to identify the type of ghost that is haunting your location, and perhaps complete a few additional objectives along the way.
+In the game, you're a ghost hunter with the world's weakest flashlight, and your goal is to identify the type of ghost that is haunting your location; perhaps completing a few additional objectives along the way.
 You'll use tools like an EMF reader, a spirit box, and a UV torch to gather evidence of your paranormal foe, and then you'll immediately freak out and bolt as soon as the ghost shows any signs of activity.
 It's a much more tactical game than it seems with some very high stakes—if you anger it enough, the ghost will hunt you down, at which point you very well may die.
 Some ghosts are nastier than others, but all are equally horrifying to encounter.

 I won't lie—I am not built for this game.
 I'm easily spooked by jump scares, I am scared of the dark (which is pretty much this entire game), and though I love horror films, I am definitely not keen to be in one.
 That's why it's such a relief that the game is built for online co-op.
 So yes—you can choose to play alone like an insane person, or you can make the rational choice to tackle missions together with up to three friends (special friends included).

 I do find that there is comfort in numbers, especially when your ghost-hunting team spends the entire run cussing out the ghost.
 Better yet, there's a proximity chat feature that makes gameplay that much more exciting: You'll only be able to hear your teammates that are in your direct vicinity.
 The feature isn't flawless, but it can be good fun—just try yelling at your team from across the haunted school.
 Good luck.